Phonon-assisted Auger-Meitner Recombination in Silicon from First Principles

 The AMR coefficient, \(C = \frac{R}{Vn^3}\), can be evaluated using perturbation theory and Fermi's golden rule.\cite{Kioupakis2015} The direct AMR rate is described by first-order perturbation theory with

-where the bold indices represent composite band and wave vector indices \([\mathbf{1}\equiv(n_1,\mathbf{k}_1)]\), \(f\) are the Fermi-Dirac occupation numbers, \(M_{\mathbf{1234}}\) is the screened Coulomb interaction between the carriers and is described in greater detail in Ref. \citenum{Kioupakis2015}, and the \(\delta\) function enforces energy conservation.
-We treat screening using the model dielectric function from Cappellini.\cite{Cappellini1993}
+where the bold indices represent composite band and wave vector indices \([\mathbf{1}\equiv(n_1,\mathbf{k}_1)]\), \(f\) are the Fermi-Dirac occupation numbers, \(M_{\mathbf{1234}}\) is the screened Coulomb interaction between the carriers, and the \(\delta\) function enforces energy conservation.
+The screened Coulomb interaction includes both direct and exchange terms, defined as: